FAQs

 What are some typical responses to asking people what they most like about the show?
 Most kid’s responses are: “the Frozen songs”.
 Typical adult response is: “they like the fact they don’t have to put up the Christmas lights”.

 Don’t you wrongly credit who performs “You’re a Mean One, Mr. Grinch”?
-“You’re a Mean One, Mr. Grinch” was performed by Thurl Ravenscroft in the 1966 movie “How the Grinch Stole Christmas!”, our sequence is sung by Burl Ives from his “Forever Burle Ives Vol. 2” album and is credited correctly.
+“You’re a Mean One, Mr. Grinch” was performed by Thurl Ravenscroft in the 1966 movie “How the Grinch Stole Christmas!”, our sequence is from the Burl Ives “Forever Burle Ives Vol. 2” album and is credited accordingly.

 Why do you do this?
 Because Mrs. Johnson loves seeing Christmas lights and loves the Christmas season.